tf2-automatic/tf2-automatic/apps/bptf-manager/README.md

 The manager never deletes desired listings unless you tell it to using the API.
 This means that if you create a desired listing for an item you would like to sell, then you need to tell the manager to delete the desired listing when you sell the item.

 A desired listing is internally id'd using a hash of either the item object for buy listings or the item id for sell listings.
 The item object, or item id, is used as the id for a desired listing.
 This means that you don't need to keep track of new ids to manage the listings.
+But as a side-effect it also means that you should be consistent in using the v1 or v2 item formats when creating buy orders.

 ## Prerequisites